shigger/article-crud-micro-service/READMe.md

 Test by downloading https://github.com/shigger/article-crud-micro-service/blob/master/src/test/article_tests.postman_collection.json

-And import the test scripts/cases into Postman to run and use as a sandbox.
+And import the test scripts/cases into Postman to run and use as a sandbox and/or inspect API doco available on swagger at https://app.swaggerhub.com/apis/shigger/article-micro-services/0.1

 Or test by constructing api requests based on the api documentation supplied (TODO) using any appropriate tool.